 Restoration & Transport Timeline

-April 2018: Some of the smaller pieces, like the engine covers, begin to arrive at the Museum's main campus.
+April 2018: Some of the smaller pieces, like the engine covers, begin to arrive at the Museum's main campus at Boeing Field.

 March 2018: World Wide Aircraft Recovery arrives on-site at Paine Field to begin disassembling the B-52 to make it easier to transport down from Everett to Seattle.

-July 26, 2017: The aircraft is relocated within Paine Field, from the grass behind Castle & Cooke Aviation where it has sat for the past 24 years, to Boeing’s Kilo-6 to begin restoration work.
+July 2017: The aircraft is relocated within Paine Field to begin restoration work, from the grass behind Castle & Cooke Aviation where it has sat for the past 24 years, to Boeing’s Kilo-6.